marcovoliveira/marcovoliveira/README.md

 - 📚 I have an MSc degree in Software Engineering and Mobile Computing.
 - 🔭 I'm passionate about challenging projects and teamwork.

-In my free time, I like to go to the mountains 🏔️ and snowboard 🏂, watch movies 🎞️, series 📺, read books 📚, and hanging out with friends.
+In my free time, I like to go to the mountains 🏔️ and snowboard 🏂, watch movies, series 📺, read books 📚, and hanging out with friends.

 ### Would you like to find me 💬 ?